opabhijeet/Fi_Money/readme.md

 ## 🙏 Acknowledgments

 - Express.js for the robust web framework
+- React and Vite for the modern frontend development experience
+- Tailwind CSS for rapid and responsive UI development
 - MongoDB for flexible document storage
 - Swagger for excellent API documentation
 - JWT for secure authentication